dearblue/ruby-crc/README.md

-# crc - CRC calcurator for ruby
+# crc - CRC calculator for ruby

 This is a general CRC (Cyclic Redundancy Check) calculator for ruby.